Pathway Programs

 Pathways to Excellence in Medicine

-There are pervasive disparities in the numbers of students from underrepresented in medicine backgrounds who become a part of the physician workforce.
-This gap can contribute to non‐inclusive clinical learning environments and worsened health disparities.
-This initiative seeks to utilize evidence‐based principles and the groundwork of a decade of experience to engage Philadelphia’s medical students from underrepresented in medicine (URiM) backgrounds, envisioning what their careers in academic medicine can look like and supporting them as they blaze the path toward realizing their potential as Philadelphia’s future physicians.
+This initiative seeks to utilize evidence‐based principles and the groundwork of a decade of experience to engage Philadelphia’s medical students, envisioning what their careers in academic medicine can look like and supporting them as they blaze the path toward realizing their potential as Philadelphia’s future physicians.

 Eligibility: Medical Students